For Marty Moore,

 to have in one's life, someone who believes in you.
 All of that let go.

-But it's only when you've lost it that you realize it's its true value.
+But it's only when you've lost it that you realize its true value.
 The

 only thing you can do is just bathe yourself in its crazy vapors.
 Some